 Registering + Getting Academic Credit

 Universities and colleges offer many ways for students to gain academic credit for independently directed courses.
 Consult with your program’s advising office to see what your options are.
 Most schools offer “independent study” courses that require a faculty advisor's support, or you may be able to register this course as an internship or "field study" with CoFED.
-The course is designed to be eligible for 3-4 undergraduate elective credits, graded on a pass/fail rubric.
-The syllabus, grading rubric, and letter from supporting professors around the country are provided below to support you in getting credits awarded:
+The course is designed to be eligible for 3-4 undergraduate elective credits.
+The syllabus, grading rubric, and letter of support are provided below to support you in getting credits awarded:

 Communication and Evaluation

 Student(s) are required to have a faculty member's support at their university.
 The student will meet with this advisor regularly, according to the requirements of the course they are registered in.
 Student(s) will meet via phone or video chat with a CoFED staff member on a monthly basis.
 At these meetings, the student will update their contact on their progress.
 Additionally, the student will be able to contact CoFED with questions at any point during the semester.